hantsy/jakartaee11-sandbox/docs/jpa.md

 </persistence>
 ```

-Then you could create an `EntityManagerFactory` instance like this:
+Then you can create an `EntityManagerFactory` instance like this:

 ```java
 var emf = Persistence.createEntityManagerFactory("bookstorePU");
 ```

-With Jakarta Persistence 3.2, the new `PersistenceUnitConfiguration` allows you to set up properties programmatically using the builder-style pattern:
+With Jakarta Persistence 3.2, the new `PersistenceUnitConfiguration` allows you to set up these properties programmatically using the builder-style pattern:

 ```java
 PersistenceConfiguration configuration = new PersistenceConfiguration("bookstore")